jefflund/archive/quotes.md

 Object-oriented programming offers a sustainable way to write spaghetti code.
 It lets you accrete programs as a series of patches.
 -Paul Graham

+Without requirements or design, programming is the art of adding bugs to an empty text file.
+-Louis Srygley

+A good programmer is someone who always looks both ways before crossing a one-way street.
+-Doug Linder

+Programming can be fun, so can cryptography; however they should not be combined.
+-Kritzberg and Shneiderman